brupoon/brunstonio/index.md

 Recent Activity
 ===============

 Continuing to work on [Fanalytical Solutions](http://fanalyticalsolutions.com).
-Currently a cybersecurity intern at Boeing.
+Just finished a Summer 2018 cybersecurity internship at Boeing.
 Took a semester off at Berkeley to intern at SpaceX.
 I'm also trying to [get used to my new-to-me Fuji X100s](http://albatrossian.xyz/photos/thirtyinthirty/).

 Extended Bio
 ============

 My research and academic interests are broad, though of late I focus on the intersection of domain science with computer science, and integrated hardware/software development.
 At present, I work on a number of projects.

-I am presently a cybersecurity intern in the BCA Cybersecurity Product Development group at Boeing.
+I was a cybersecurity intern from May to August 2018 in the BCA Cybersecurity Product Development group at Boeing.

-I spent January to May 2017 as an avionics intern at SpaceX, in the Avionics Test Engineering group.
+I spent January to May 2018 as an Avionics Intern at SpaceX, in the Avionics Test Engineering group.
 I worked on test software infrastructure, designing test hardware PCBs, and designing complete test systems for both Falcon 9 and Crew Dragon.

 From June to August 2017 I was an electrical engineering intern at Lockheed Martin Space Systems Company Advanced Technology Center.
 There, I worked on RF related software and hardware projects, as well as VR prototyping.